Curly Hair Types 2A–4C: Identify Your Topical Map: SEO Clusters

 Practical packing lists, pre-travel prep and quick fixes for common climate-related challenges.

-Content Strategy for Curly Hair Types 2A–4C: Identify Your Pattern
+Content strategy and topical authority plan for Curly Hair Types 2A–4C: Identify Your Pattern

 The recommended SEO content strategy for Curly Hair Types 2A–4C: Identify Your Pattern is the hub-and-spoke topical map model: one comprehensive pillar page on Curly Hair Types 2A–4C: Identify Your Pattern, supported by 31 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Curly Hair Types 2A–4C: Identify Your Pattern — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Curly Hair Types 2A–4C: Identify Your Pattern.

 37